snapsinazfs/snapsinazfs/README.md

  ## Getting Help

  SIAZ comes with man pages that are installed when you run `make install`.
 Just type `man SnapsInAZfs` at the command line for general program help or `man SnapsInAZfs.5` for configuration help.
+The source documents for the man pages are markdown files which can also be viewed in any markdown-compatible viewer, such as github.com itself.
+The files are located in the `/Documentation` folder, in the repository. `.md` files are the markdown source files, and `.#` files are files formatted for man, translated from markdown by `pandoc`.

  The code itself is also heavily documented and quite verbose, so you may be able to find what you're looking for in the code.
 I have intentionally left some constructs which could be simplified in code as separate or more